TruongMimi/comp440/README.md

        - git clone https://github.com/TruongMimi/comp440

 # Docker
 - Docker is an online platform that is utilized for building, testing and deploying applications.
 It is useful for collaboration in projects.
+- If there are a significant amount of changes, it is recommended to remove the container and image completely and rerun the commands to set up the image and container again.
   # Docker Install Instructions
   1) Click the link that corresponds with your computer.
       - Windows download